-Condition: The Authority did not implement their fiscal year-end close process for the year ended June 30, 2019, to record entries necessary to convert the Authority's day-to-day cash basis accounting records to an accrual basis of accounting in accordance with U.S. GAAP.
-Upon learning of their requirement to record accrual-based entries, several of the entries provided were materially misstated requiring further correcting adjusting journal entries.
+Condition: The Authority did not implement their fiscal year-end close process for the year ended June 30, 2020, to record entries necessary to convert the Authority's day-to-day cash basis accounting records to an accrual basis of accounting in accordance with U.S. GAAP.